1. Introduction

 Use Ping: When checked, the tool will send an ICMP Echo Request (a “ping”) to each IP address in the range.
 This serves as a quick, initial check to see if a device is online before attempting a more resource-intensive SNMP query.
 Disabling this may speed up scans if you are certain all target devices will respond to SNMP.

-Internet Printing Protocol Secure (IPPS) is also used as supplementary discovery method if the printer has IPP but it’s not discovered by the Celiveo Print Assessment change the IPP URL to one that is specified by the printer manufacturer on their official documentation.
+Internet Printing Protocol Secure (IPPS) can be used as an additional discovery method if a printer supports IPP but is not automatically detected by the Celiveo Printer Assessment tool.

-IPPS Custom URL: This field defines the URL structure the tool uses to check for an IPPS service on a device.
+This field defines the URL format that the tool uses to verify whether an IPPS service is available on a device.

-• The default is ipps:///ipp/print.
-The placeholder is automatically replaced with the actual IP address of the device being scanned.
+• The placeholder is automatically replaced with the IP address of each device during the scan.

-• This URL should only be modified if your printers use a non-standard IPPS path.
+• This setting should only be modified if your printers use a non-standard IPPS endpoint path.

 Feedback